Home

 OUR LEGISLATIVE CAMPAIGN

-From the beginning, the Center has been advocating to ensure the climate bill is substantive and powerful; we continue to push for it to become strong enough to stave off climate disaster as it moves through the Senate.
-We’ve led organizations and individuals across the country in speaking out about the bill.
-So far, we’ve garnered more than 46,000 signatures on our petition supporting a substantially stronger bill, sent a letter to the Senate signed by nearly 400 organizations, coordinated personal deliveries of that letter to Senate district offices across the country, and participated in 350.org’s global day of action through our 350 Reasons We Need to Get to 350 project.
-Our fact sheets, reports, and bill analyses are updated frequently for activists around the country as the legislative battle progresses.
+From the beginning, the Center has been advocating to ensure that any climate bill is substantive and powerful.
+We’ve led organizations and individuals across the country in speaking out about the importance of preserving the Clean Air Act as a foundation for climate law, setting an overall cap on atmospheric CO2 levels consistent with the best available science of no more than 350 ppm, and eliminating or greatly reducing offsets and other loopholes.
+So far, we’ve garnered more than 46,000 signatures on our petition supporting a substantially stronger bill than was proposed under Kerry-Lieberman; sent a letter to the Senate signed by nearly 400 organizations and overseen personal deliveries of that letter to Senate district offices; coordinated in district meetings with Senate staff across the country; and participated in 350.org’s global day of action through our 350 Reasons We Need to Get to 350 project.
+Our fact sheets, reports and bill analyses are updated frequently for activists around the country as the legislative battle over climate continues.

 Bowhead whale photo by Rick LeDuc, NOAA